GREAT STREETS AKRON MATCHING FAÇADE GRANT PROGRAM GUIDELINES

 · The duration of this process varies.
 The more complete your application is when submitted, the more expedited the process (ie. Including a detailed scope of the project, all supplementary documentation, all construction bids, and visual architectural renderings (highly encouraged).

-· Once approved by the review committee, a contract will be prepared and sent for signature.
+· Once approved by the review committee, a contract will be prepared and sent to you for signatures.
+Grant awardees will sign and return THREE (3) copies of their contract.
 None of the work outlined in your application should begin before you have signed a contract.
-This is to your benefit, as receipts submitted outside the timeline of the contract may be delayed or denied.
+This is to your benefit, as receipts submitted outside the timeline of the contract may be denied or delayed.

-· A DUNS number (Dun & Bradstreet) MUST be submitted before your contract can proceed.
+· A SAM number MUST be submitted before your contract can proceed.

 · Grant awardees must submit a copy of their certificate of insurance, with the city of Akron added on as an additional insured, including additional insured endorsement for commercial general liability.

-· Upon receipt of your signed contract, you will be notified that your contractors may secure permits and begin work.
+· Upon receipt of your signed contract, and after it is fully executed, you will be notified that your contractors may secure permits and begin work.

 Payment upon receipt of invoices: The City makes payment upon receipt of invoices and successful completion of work.
 You may submit invoices as work is completed; you do not have to wait until the entire project is complete.
 Ten percent is withheld on each payment until the overall project is completely finished.
-Checks are usually issued 2-4 weeks after invoices are received if a contract is in place.
+Checks are usually issued 3-6 weeks after invoices are received if a fully executed contract is in place.
+Again, DO NOT BEGIN WORK until you have signed and returned 3 copies of your contract, and are notified of its full execution.

 PROJECT SUGGESTIONS AND OTHER NOTES